Soso-h/markup_deliverables/00_exercises/06_dissemination/README.md

 ## Week 6: R package

-1. the link to my developer repository of my roundR R-package: https://github.com/Soso-h/roundR
+1. the link to my developer repository of my roundR R-package as created in class: https://github.com/Soso-h/roundR
 2. **IMPORTANT**: there is no DOI to my R package website.
 When trying to create the doi on Zenodo the release on Zenodo failed.
 I tried it 6 times over mutiple hours.
 The error seem to be with Zonedos storage system.
 --> you can see that I made 6 different releases on my roundR repository and they were all sucessfull.
 The issue is with linking it to a doi.